 Adding unlinked givers to your Address Book

-The new contact is added.
-Returning to the giver's profile in the Giving module, you'll see that the giver profile is now linked to that contact In the Address Book.
+The new contact is added to the Address Book.
+Returning to the giver's profile in the Giving module, you'll now see the giver profile is linked to the newly-added contact and showing as In the Address Book.

 For churches and charitable organisations processing personal data of UK/EU citizens and subject to the UK/EU General Data Protection Regulation 2018, you may wish to review the giver's communication options before saving their new linked-contact profile.
 For example, within the Giving module your unlinked giver may have been set to receive emails and SMSs because you had a legitimate interest or legal obligation lawful basis for processing.
 As a contact in the Address Book, your communications to that person may be subject to a consent lawful basis for processing under the GDPR.
 Consequently, you may wish to opt out the new contact until you have obtained the appropriate consent from the contact - perhaps sending them a consent request.
 You will still be able to send giver communications through the Giving module using the 'communication option override'.